 Taking care of yourself might come in a variety of forms, there is the physical needs of healthy foods, exercise and fresh air.
 More spiritual and emotional needs to laugh, love and be loved and our mental health – taking care of self esteem, feeling valued, having purpose etc. Your self care plan should include elements for all these areas of you.

-Claire Lyons Guest Blogger
+About Claire Lyons

-Claire is a mum to four energetic kids and a naughty dog, she runs The Frugal Family around the laundry and meal times from a shed at the bottom of the garden.
+Claire is a mum to energetic kids and a naughty dog, she runs The Frugal Family around the laundry and meal times from a shed at the bottom of the garden.
 Her passion is to share real life ideas, to save money while also saving the World.

 Join her friendly and helpful Facebook Groups: